advaoptical/alpakka/README.md

 ## Running Alpakka

-#### comandlinecall

-The *alpakka* project could be called from the command line terminal by typing
+*alpakka* can be launched from the command line by typing:
 ```
 	alpakka <options> <YANG source file>
 ```
-#### possible options
+### Available Options

 The *alpakka* project provides the following command line options

+* '-w; --wool' (**required**)
+	- The wool used for knitting the code
+	- specifies the required wool for the target programming language and framework

-* '--alpakka-output-path' (**required**)
+* '--output-path' (**required**)
 	- output path for the generated classes
-	- indicates the root directory of the java/maven project
+	- specifies the root directory used for the code generation

-* '-w; --wool' (**required**)
-	- The Wool to use for knitting the code
-	- indicates to wool, which is representing the different programming languages and frameworks

-* '--wool-package-prefix'
-	- package prefix to be prepended to the generated classes
-	- could be for example the java name prefix like com.example

-* '--akka-beans-only'
-	- @Thomas was macht diese Option eigentlich?

 * '-i; --interactive'
 	- run alpakka in interactive mode by starting an IPython shell before template generation

+* '--configuration-file-location'
+	- path of the wool configuration file